ryanczm/Analytic-Musings/_posts/2024-09-02-types-of-modelling.md

 * Numerical modelling is what we see in applied math/physics, when we build out a set of laws then derive some model (by simulation or theory) to see how a situation or measurements evolve across a time horizon.

+How might we deduce these laws?
+From what I see on X, physics-trained quants are especially good at this.
+Empirically doing a quick and dirty estimation, simulating some laws/parameters and them developing a toy model.
+In this case, there's no statistical element, just some 'rules' that are then applied numerically.

 ## Integrating Discretionary Views in Statistical Modelling

 Is it possible to blend or combine discretionary views in statistical modelling in a sensible fashion?
 Perhaps.
 One could, get a discretionary analyst to create a feature representing his view of some event as a numerical scale (e.g 1-10), then incorporate it into a statistical model.